Razeer123/JSON-Flattener/README.md

 # Usage 👨‍💻

 To use the app it's recommended to download it from this repository.
-After that, open the terminal in the project's location and type:
+After that, open the terminal in the project's location (JSON-Flattener, where there are two .cs files) and type:
 ```
 dotnet build
 ```
-After project building process is done (it can take a few seconds), run the program using:
+After project building process is done (it can take a second), run the program using:
 ```
 dotnet run <JSON location>
 ```